llagendijk/ec3k-server/README.rst

-This server allows you to receive and decode radio transmissions from EnergyCount 3000 energy loggers using a RTL-SDR supported radio receiver and the ec3k module and send the information as json telegrams to consumers like Domoticz over a TCP connection.
+This server allows you to receive and decode radio transmissions from EnergyCount 3000 energy loggers using a RTL-SDR supported radio receiver and the ec3k module and send the information as json telegrams to consumers like Domoticz over a TCP connection and/or a MQTT-server.
+Data can also be retrieved from a remote ec3k-server to be consolidated in the output from the local server.

 Usage:
 ------
 # ec3k-server --help

-usage: ec3k-server [-h] [-f FREQUENCY] [-a ADDRESS] [-p PORT]
+usage: ec3k-server [-h] [-c CONFIGFILE]

-Ec3k tcp json server.
+Ec3k json server.

 optional arguments:

-        -h, --help   show this help message and exit
+  -h, --help            show this help message and exit -c CONFIGFILE, --configfile CONFIGFILE

-        -f FREQUENCY, --frequency FREQUENCY

-        -a ADDRESS, --address ADDRESS

-        -p PORT, --port PORT

-        -r, --rescan

-        -s SECONDS, --seconds SECONDS

-The -f/--frequency argument is used to set the radio frequency
-                (default: 868.320e6)

-The -a/--address options are used to set the listen address for the server
-                (default 127.0.0.1)

-The -p/--port options are used to set the listen port for the server
-                (default 3001)

-The -r/ --rescan option forces the receiver to rescan for the right level

-The -s/--seconds option sets the interval for the resan or level printing as appropriate
+                        configfile, default: /etc/ec3k-server.conf

+The configuration file and the systemd unitfile are  installed by python setup.py install.

+All configuration is done in the config file.

 Requirements